BWR

 Positive Problem-Solving model

-1.Name the problem: (as concisely and simply as possible, consider the root).
+1. Name the problem: (as concisely and simply as possible, while considering the root).

-4. Select the best potential considerations: in sequential order.
+4. Select the best potential considerations in sequential order.

-5. Plan actions:
+5. Plan actions: List according to priority.

-6. Re-evaluate success: and reprocess using the same model if not effective.
+6. Re-evaluate success and reprocess using the same model if not effective.

 If you do not train your brain to use this model consistently on all problems, you may never appreciate its value in solving problems to save money, time, and energy.
 Learn to ask: Is it positive, appropriate, and healthy for people and the environment?